 See what a hot mess that concave curve was before notching.
 And then behold the magic of notching!

 Oh, and when you press, don’t over press!
-You don’t want the empty spaces to leave impressions on the right side of your finished garment.
+You don’t want the empty spaces to leave impressions on the RS of your finished garment.

 How to Trim & Clip Corners